 Alderson Broaddus University is a health-related and professional educational institution firmly rooted in the liberal arts.
 Alderson Broaddus University is located in Philippi, West Virginia, and affiliated with the American Baptist Churches, USA, the West Virginia Baptist Convention, and the Council for Christian Colleges and Universities.

-** a detailed glimpse of the A-B College Campus map shows the construction entrance to Heiner Hall.
+** a detailed glimpse of the AB University Campus map shows the construction entrance to Heiner Hall.
 Please obey all traffic and directional signs for safety purposes.